Gibbons-Lab/isb_course_2023/docs/16S/talk.md

 ## Statistical tests for alpha diversity

-Alpha diversity will provide a single value/covariate for each sample.
+Alpha diversity will provide a single value for each sample.

 It can be treated as any other sample measurement and is suitable for classic univariate tests (t-test, Mann-Whitney U test).